6 Min Read

 - Midlife Crisis Divorce What To Do

-If you're contemplating a midlife crisis divorce, pause.
+If you're contemplating a midlife crisis divorce, push the pause button and read this first.

-Regardless of whether you're the person making the choice to end it or the one that it’s being forced upon, take a couple of minutes to read this article and see if you can see yourself somewhere in it.
+Regardless of whether you're the person making the choice to end it or the one that divorce is being forced upon, take a couple of minutes to read this article and see if you can see yourself somewhere in it.

 Sound familiar?